jmespath/jmespath.site/docs/specification.rst

 ======================

 This document describes the specification for jmespath.

+If you'd like an introduction to the JMESPath language, see the :doc:`tutorial` and the :doc:`examples` page.

 In the specification, examples are shown through the use of a ``search`` function.
 The syntax for this function is::